This post may contain affiliate links. Please read the disclosure policy to learn more.

 Blueberry Jam:

 In a small saucepan, combine blueberries and sugar.
-Simmer over medium heat until berries have broken down, mixture has thickened, and temperature reaches 106° C / 225° F on a candy thermometer.
-Alternately, you can do a manual test to see if jam stage has been reached (see notes below).
-Set jam aside to cool while preparing your brownie and cheesecake mixtures.
+Simmer over medium heat until berries break down and mixture thickens, and temperature reaches 106° C / 225° F on a candy thermometer.
+(If you don’t have a thermometer, you can manually test for thread stage.
+See notes in post above.)

-Preheat oven to 330° F / 165° C. Line an 8 x 8-inch / 20 x 20-centimeter square baking tin with parchment, grease lightly with butter or cooking spray, and set aside.
+Preheat oven to 330° F / 165° C. Line an 8 x 8-inch square baking tin with parchment, allowing a 1-inch overhang on all sides.
+Spritz lightly with cooking spray.
+Set aside.

-Melt butter in a saucepan over medium heat.
-When butter has melted, whisk in sugar, cocoa powder, and salt.
-Remove from heat and let cool slightly, about five minutes.
+In a medium saucepan, melt butter over medium heat.
+Whisk in granulated sugar, cocoa powder, and kosher salt.
+Remove from heat and cool slightly, about 5 minutes.
 Mixture will be thick.

-Transfer butter-sugar-cocoa mixture to a large mixing bowl.
-Add eggs and vanilla to butter-sugar-cocoa mixture, and whisk to combine.
+Transfer mixture to a large mixing bowl.
+Add eggs and vanilla bean paste and whisk to combine.

-Set batter aside while you prepare your cream cheese swirl.
+Set aside while you prepare the cheesecake swirl.

 Cheesecake Swirl:

-Beat in sugar, followed by egg yolk and vanilla, and continue mixing until well combined.
+Mix in the granulated sugar, followed by egg yolk and vanilla bean paste, and continue mixing until well combined.

-Beat in lemon zest and lemon oil.
-Taste and adjust amount of lemon oil as needed.
+Mix in the lemon zest and lemon oil.

-Spread 2/3 of the dark chocolate brownie batter into prepared tin.
+Spread 2/3 of the brownie batter into prepared tin.

-Drop teaspoonfuls of blueberry jam over top of the cheesecake, and use a knife or skewer to swirl.
+With a teaspoon, drop blueberry jam over cheesecake layer, and use a knife or skewer to swirl.

-To finish, drop spoonfuls of the reserved chocolate batter over the top.
+With a teaspoon, drop reserved batter over top.